 In this task the Registration Office may ask the assistance of a group of experts on an ad-hoc or a permanent basis at which the representatives of the concerned parties may be present to introduce their views.

-If the finding of the examination of the registration request is favourable, the proposal is registered by the Registration Office in the appropriate COM table with an indication of the objecting State(s).
+If the finding of the examination of the registration request is favourable, the proposal is registered by the Registration Office in the appropriate COM or NAV table with an indication of the objecting State(s).
 The assignment then enjoys full protection rights with respect to all States including the objecting States.
 The outcome of the examination shall be notified to the parties concerned.

 Concerned States disagreeing with a finding of the Registration Office may request the review of it.
 The review of a finding may also be undertaken on the initiative of the Registration Office itself when it considers it justified.